-For patent leather cleaning and polishing use specially recommended sprays.
+For patent leather cleaning and polishing, use sprays recommended for this type of leather.
 Such sprays are widely available on the market today.
 Use spray by gently rubbing it over the surface of your bag with a soft cloth.
-Polish your bag few minutes later using soft cloth.
+Polish your bag a few minutes later using a soft cloth.

 If you do use any of the metal cleaning products to take care of your bag’s hardware, be sure to cover the leather of your bag with a protective layer of material to avoid any damage to the leather.

 Do not overfill your leather bag as it could stretch out and lose its shape.

 Avoid spraying perfume or hair spray near leather as it can affect the color.

 Handle your bag, especially lighter bags, with clean hands.